anilram/Todo-AngularApp/README.md

 ![diagram](src/assets/items.PNG)

-With Enter key event on text box, text will be added to your todo list.
+With the Enter key event on the text box, text will be added to your to-do list.

-A delete option will be provided along with each todo item.
+A delete option will be provided along with each to-do item.

-Double click the item that you want edit and press enter to update the item.
+Double click the item that you want to edit and press enter to update the item.

-Todo items will be added to local storage of browser.
+To-do items are available in the local storage of browser

 ## Deploy it to Heroku